Sinha5714/humanitas_django_pp4/README.md

 - User can see full content of a story , all the comments posted for that post
 - User can also comment on the story post
+- If the user is the creator of a blog two icons are displayed, one for updating and the other one for deleting a blog

   - User Story covered with this feature: